cristoichkov/Tareas_BioinfRepro2019_CCS/ProyectoUnidad5_CCS/abstract.md

 The number of valid samples: 165
 The number of biallelic unique SNPs: 30804
 ```
-Some databases were generated and filtered using the package `dplyr 0.8.0.1` [(Wickham et al., 2019)](https://cran.r-project.org/web/packages/dplyr/index.html).
+Some databases were generated and filtered using the packages `dplyr 0.8.0.1` [(Wickham et al., 2019)](https://cran.r-project.org/web/packages/dplyr/index.html) and `tidyr 0.8.3` [(Wickham and Henry, 2019)](https://cran.r-project.org/web/packages/tidyr/index.html).
 The geographic coordinates of the Maize database were used to get the [WorldClime](https://www.worldclim.org/bioclim) variables using the package `raster 2.8.19` [(Hijmas, 2019)](https://cran.r-project.org/web/packages/raster/index.html).

 #### PCA plot